The Renters’ Rights Act 2025 - A New Era for the Private Rental Sector

 The way rent is increased will change significantly.
 Landlords will only be able to raise rent once every 12 months, by giving two months’ notice using a prescribed form.
 Review clauses built into tenancy agreements will generally no longer apply.
 Tenants will be able to challenge proposed increases at the First‑tier Tribunal, free of charge, which can adjust rent to a fair market level.

 The Act also tightens rules on upfront rent.
-Landlords and agents will be prohibited from asking for or accepting more than one month’s rent in advance, closing the door on the widespread practice of taking six or twelve months upfront from tenants without UK guarantors.
-In addition, “rental bidding wars” will be curbed — advertisements must state the maximum rent, and landlords cannot legally accept offers above that figure.
+Once in force, landlords and agents will be prohibited from asking for or accepting more than one month’s rent in advance for new tenancies, curbing the practice of requiring six or twelve months’ rent upfront from some applicants.
+In addition, so‑called “rental bidding wars” will be curbed: advertisements must state the rent, and landlords will not be allowed to lawfully encourage or accept offers above that advertised figure.

 Higher Housing Standards and Accountability